aadarshsable/Darsh-s_Notes/101/BIO101/2.The Chemical Basis of Life/Membrane Structure and Function.md

 - Used by ***secretory cells*** to export products

 ### Endocytosis
-- Importation of macromolecules into a cell by ofrming vesicles from membrane
+- Importation of macromolecules into a cell by forming vesicles from membrane
 - Used by cells to incorporate extracellular substances

 ***Phagocytosis:***
 > Cell eating solid particles involved.
-Cells enguls them with pseudopods.
-The vessicle then fuses with a food vacoule
+Cells engulfs them with pseudopods.
+The vesicle then fuses with a food vacuoles

 ***Pinocytosis:***
 > Cell drinking fluid droplets involved